FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 module.exports = router;
 ```

-Now to use this route, add following to our `index.js` file:
+To have Express expose this route, add the following to our `index.js` file:

 ```javascript
 app.use('/user', require('./routes/user'))
 ```

-And it's done, go to http://localhost:9000/user, and you will see the following response.
+Go to http://localhost:9000/user, and you will see the following response:

 ```json
 {